 Special Services Division

 Included under Capt.
-Smith’s command are Internal Affairs, Training, Records Department, SWAT, and Recruiting/Public Information, Community Service Officers and Downtown Officer, Deputy City Marshal, and GREAT.
+Thorpe’s command are Internal Affairs, Training, Records Department, SWAT, and Recruiting/Public Information, Community Service Officers, Deputy City Marshal, and GREAT.

 In addition to the many duties listed above, officers in this division participate in community safety fairs and other public events; and address community and civic groups on various topics such as crime prevention and how to begin a Neighborhood Crime Watch program.
 They also coordinate community affairs such as the Citizens’ Police Academy, the Citizen Observer Program, the Summer COPS camp for middle-school students, and various other special community events.